|

 sites for musicians.
 And don't miss all the free drum lessons

-on the net that help spark ideas for grooves, drumfills, and
+on the net that help spark ideas for grooves, drumfills, tuning

 Post